Shayhha/NetSpect/README.md

   Runs in the background and shows native tray notifications upon attack detection.

 -  **Cross-Platform**
-  Compatible with Windows, Linux, and macOS thanks to Python 3.12 and PyQt.
+  Compatible with Windows, Linux, and macOS thanks to Python 3.12 and PySide6.

 <br>